jinseo-jang/FGAC/FGAC-Oracle.md

 # Fine Grained Access Control
+**This procedure already verified in oracle 11gR2 on EC and RDS 19c**

 ## Definition
 FGAC makes specific user is only able to access specific data or column.